- Aug 16, 2017

 Nanoparticle-loaded Aerogels and Layered Aerogels Cast from Sol-gel Mixtures, J. Kim, H. Nakanishi, J. Pollanen, S. Smoukov, W.P.
 Halperin, and B.A.
 Grzybowski, Small 7, 2542 (2011).

 Professional Activities & Interests / Biographical Information

 Johannes Pollanen joined the faculty of the MSU Department of Physics and Astronomy in January 2016 as an Assistant Professor, holding a Cowen Chair in Experimental Condensed Matter Physics.
-Dr. Pollanen has provided the following statement concerning his research.
+Below is a description of his research program.

 In our experimental research group at MSU, the Laboratory for Hybrid Quantum Systems (LHQS), we are exploring the fundamental physics and potential quantum information (QI) applications of low-dimensional electron systems (electrons on helium, graphene, and semiconductor 2d systems) and superconducting circuit based quantum bits (qubits).
 Additionally, we are interested in creating hybrid quantum systems by bringing together materials or devices with a variety of interacting degrees of freedom.